Entando Blueprint Features

 What the micro frontends have in common:

-• Each MFE contains a README file that helps with the setup.
+• Each micro frontend contains a README file to assist with its setup.

-• All generated micro frontends are web components created using Custom Elements API.
+• All generated micro frontends are web components created using the custom elements API.

 For more information about web components, custom elements and micro frontends, refer to Create a React Micro Frontend.